-The latter proof makes it clear how crucial the analytic-continuation finite part $\mathcal{FP}$ is, which we recall is the same as in our iteration of the exterior post-Minkowskian field [see Eq.~\eqref{ungen}].
-Without a finite part, the multipole moment~\eqref{HLabfinal} would be strongly divergent, because the pseudo-tensor ${\overline \tau}^{\alpha\beta}$ has a non-compact support owing to the contribution of the gravitational field, and the multipolar factor $x_L$ behaves like $r^\ell$ when $r\to +\infty$.
+The latter proof makes it clear how crucial the analytic-continuation finite part regularization is, which we recall is the same as in our iteration of the exterior post-Minkowskian field [see Eq.~\eqref{ungen}].
+Without a finite part, the multipole moment \eqref{HLabfinal} would be strongly divergent, because the pseudo-tensor ${\overline \tau}^{\alpha\beta}$ has a non-compact support owing to the contribution of the gravitational field, and the multipolar factor $x_L$ behaves like $r^\ell$ when $r\to +\infty$.
 The latter divergence has plagued the field of post-Newtonian expansions of gravitational radiation for many years.
-In applications such as in Part~\ref{part:II} of this article, we must carefully follow the rules for handling the $\mathcal{FP}$ operator.
+In applications such as in Sect.~\ref{sec:compactbinary} of this article, we must carefully follow the rules for handling the FP regularization.

-The two terms in the right-hand side of Eq.~\eqref{Mhab} depend separately on the length scale $r_0$ that we have introduced into the definition of the finite part, through the analytic-continuation factor ${\widetilde r}^B=(r/r_0)^B$ introduced in Eq.~\eqref{regfactor}.
-However, the sum of these two terms, i.e., the exterior multipolar field $\mathcal{M}(h)$ itself, is independent of $r_0$.
-To see this, the simplest way is to differentiate formally $\mathcal{M}(h)$ with respect to $r_0$; the differentiations of the two terms of Eq.~\eqref{Mhab} cancel each other.
-The independence of the field upon $r_0$ is quite useful in applications, since in general many intermediate calculations do depend on $r_0$, and only in the final stage does the cancellation of the $r_0$'s occur.
-For instance, we have already seen in Eqs.~\eqref{Uijr0}\,--\,\eqref{Iijr0} that the source quadrupole moment $\mathrm{I}_{ij}$ depends on $r_0$ starting from the 3PN level, but that this $r_0$ is compensated by another $r_0$ coming from the non-linear ``tails of tails'' at the 3PN order.
+The two terms in the right-hand side of Eq.~\eqref{Mhab} depend separately on the length scale $r_0$ that we have introduced into the definition of the finite part, through the analytic-continuation factor $\widetilde{r}^B=(r/r_0)^B$ introduced in Eq.~\eqref{regfactor}.
+However, the sum of these two terms, i.e., the exterior multipolar field $\mathcal{M}(h\ab)$ itself, is independent of $r_0$.
+To see this, the simplest way is to differentiate formally $\mathcal{M}(h\ab)$ with respect to $r_0$; the differentiations of the two terms of Eq.~\eqref{Mhab} cancel each other.
+The independence of the field upon $r_0$ is quite useful in applications, since in general many intermediate calculations do depend on $r_0$, and only in the final stage does the cancellation of $r_0$ occurs.